tsurdilo/thymeleaf-kie-server-dialect/README.md

 # Installing the dialect
-Once you have created your business appliation on start.jbpm.org you can easily install this dialect in just a couple of steps:
+Once you have created your business appliation on start.jbpm.org you can easily install this dialect in just a single step:

-1. in your service module pom.xml add dependecies:
+1. In your service module pom.xml add dependency:
 ```xml
 <dependency>
   <groupId>org.jbpm.addons</groupId>